scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 We can cope with this in multiple ways.
 One approach involves creating a single "super stack" and sticking to it throughout our code base.
-This works if the code simple and largely uniform in nature.
+This works if the code is simple and largely uniform in nature.
 For example, in a web application, we could decide that all request handlers are asynchronous and all can fail with the same set of HTTP error codes.